 Transgender and Gender Nonconforming Policy

-The NC BoS CoC prohibits all forms of harassment and discrimination of or by clients, employees, visitors, and volunteers, including harassment and discrimination based on actual or perceived gender identity and expression, or based on an individual’s association.
+The NC BoS CoC prohibits all forms of harassment and discrimination of or by participants, employees, visitors, and volunteers, including harassment and discrimination based on actual or perceived gender identity and expression, or based on an individual’s association.

 The NC BoS CoC will continue to develop partnerships with organizations that can provide expertise around providing services to transgender and gender nonconforming individuals in a manner consistent with federal, state, and local laws.